-- understanding of internal control policies and procedures for the recognition and calculation of expected credit losses, - testing the effectiveness of selected key controls implemented by the Bank: - ✓ entering customer data used in the expected credit loss (ECL) calculation process, - ✓ inputting of credit transaction data in the expected credit loss (ECL) calculation process, - data transfer between IT systems and databases and the ECL calculation system, - the punctuality and correctness of the identification of a material increase in credit risk (basket 2) and the occurrence of an impairment indicator (basket 3). - We reviewed and assessed, used by the Bank, methodology for estimating the allowance for expected losses in terms of compliance with the requirements of IFRS 9.
-In particular, the Bank's approach to default, probability of default ("PD") parameters, loss given default ("LGD") ratio and consideration of forecasted macroeconomic information in calculating expected credit losses. - We analysed and evaluated the Bank's types and methodologies of expert adjustments used in the process of estimating future credit losses (post model adjustments). - For loans and credits that are individually insignificant assessed for impairment on a portfolio basis, we performed the following procedures: - evaluation of the Bank's assumptions including adjustments and expert judgements used in the model, - critical analysis of key judgements and assumptions, including the assumed probabilities of the various scenarios, - ✓ critical assessment of macroeconomic assumptions, - analysis and evaluation of the stability and adequacy of the model's performance. - substantive audit procedures on a selected sample to check the classification of individual exposures into appropriate baskets.
+- understanding of internal control policies and procedures for the recognition and calculation of expected credit losses, - testing the effectiveness of selected key controls implemented by the Group: - ✓ entering customer data used in the expected credit loss (ECL) calculation process, - ✓ inputting of credit transaction data in the expected credit loss (ECL) calculation process, - ✓ data transfer between IT systems and databases and the ECL calculation system, - the punctuality and correctness of the identification of a material increase in credit risk (basket 2) and the occurrence of an impairment indicator (basket 3). - We reviewed and assessed, used by the Group, methodology for estimating the allowance for expected losses in terms of compliance with the requirements of IFRS 9.
+In particular, the Group's approach to default, probability of default ("PD") parameters, loss given default ("LGD") ratio and consideration of forecasted macroeconomic information in calculating expected credit losses. - We analysed and evaluated the Group's types and methodologies of expert adjustments used in the process of estimating future credit losses (post model adjustments). - For loans and credits that are individually insignificant assessed for impairment on a portfolio basis, we performed the following procedures: - evaluation of the Group's assumptions including adjustments and expert judgements used in the model, - critical analysis of key judgements and assumptions, including the assumed probabilities of the various scenarios, - ✓ critical assessment of macroeconomic assumptions, - ✓ analysis and evaluation of the stability and adequacy of the model's performance, - substantive audit procedures on a selected sample to check the classification of individual exposures into appropriate haskets - In the case of individually significant exposures, we implemented the following procedures: